Puerto Rico Highway 505

 Puerto Rico Highway 505 (PR-505) is a tertiary state highway in Ponce, Puerto Rico.
+This roads extends from PR-139 in Barrio Machuelo Arriba to PR-503 in Barrio San Patricio.

 Route description

 PR-505 runs north to south, in a general SSE direction, and mostly alongside Bayagán River in barrio Machuelo Arriba.
 Its southern terminus is at its intersection with PR-14, near PR-10 and PR-139.
 The road connects Barrio San Patricio to the urban area of city of Ponce.

 Communities served

 The road and serves the communities of La Mocha, Montes Llanos, and Hogares Seguros, among others.
 The community of "La Yuca" is also on PR-505, at km 11.3, in the jurisdiction of Barrio Machuelo Arriba.